 “Chavez’s “Rite of Spring”…was total theater, and true to the violent, primitivistic rhythms used by Stravinsky…”

 Jennifer Noyer, The Albuquerque Journal, 1995.

-David Chavez stepped down from NMBC in 1997 and during this transitionary era, NMBC continued founder Suzanne Johnston’s vision to provide New Mexico audiences with access to esteemed guest artists from major companies under the artistic vision of Bill Evans and later Patricia Dickinson.
+David Chavez stepped down from NMBC in 1997 and during this transitionary era, NMBC continued founder Suzanne Johnston’s vision to provide New Mexico audiences with access to esteemed guest artists from major companies under the artistic vision of Patricia Dickinson.
+Bill Evans was brought in to set some scenes in Patricia’s Nutcracker and his choreography appeared in the 25th year celebration of the company the following Spring.
 In addition, NMBC was approved by the George Balanchine Trust and New York City Ballet to perform Balanchine’s works Serenade and Concerto Barocco under the guidance of former New York City Ballet ballerina and Balanchine repetiteur Jillana.
 NMBC’s regular performances of The Nutcracker Ballet continued its tradition as a mainstay of the NM holiday season and popular novelties such as NMBC’s Dracula drew different audiences.
 These programs allowed the company to commit resources to new productions and prepare for the greater things in store for the company.

 Classical and Experimental…2009-2015